CPHS/OPHS Glossary of Terms

 CDC:

-Centers for Disease Control and Prevention - An agency within the Department of Health and Human Services,
+Centers for Disease Control and Prevention - An agency within the Department of Health and Human Services, the

-health decisions, and promoting health through strong partnerships.
+decisions, and promoting health through strong partnerships.

 Certificate of Confidentiality:

-An advance grant of confidentiality issued to a research study by
+An advance grant of confidentiality issued to a research study by the

-would hold up if challenged.)
+up if challenged.)
 Visit

 Certificates of Confidentiality for more information.